 A primary goal of the Settlement is to develop a naturally reproducing and self-sustaining population of Chinook in the main stem of the San Joaquin River.
-The Settlement gives preference to springrun because of the historic populations that used to exist.
-The restoration hydrographs in the Settlement are also intended to benefit spring-run.
+The Settlement gives preference to spring-

+- 1 run because of the historic populations that used to exist.
+The restoration hydrographs in the - 2 Settlement are also intended to benefit spring-run. - 3

-The Service and Implementing Agencies are working to address challenges to survival through studies during the interim flow period.
-This will help inform decisions we make during
+4 The Service and Implementing Agencies are working to address challenges to survival through better refine true survival for juvenile salmonids through the Restoration Area, and egg survival studies.
+Studies are planned to assess the effects of a trap and haul program on salmon survival.

-- reintroduction efforts.
-We are currently conducting and proposing studies during interim flows to - 7 better refine true survival for juvenile salmonids through the Restoration Area, and egg survival - 8 studies.
-Studies are planned to assess the effects of a trap and haul program on salmon survival. - 9 Studies would also address areas that represent potential losses due to predation among other issues. - 10 We are also proposing to collect predator population information to use as a management tool. - Since the Donor Stock Collection Plan will be assessed annually we will have the opportunity to - incorporate any new information in the annual request each year.
+5 studies during the interim flow period.
+This will help inform decisions we make during studies.
+Studies are planned to assess the effects of a trap and haul program on salmon survival.
+Studies would also address areas that represent potential losses due to predation among other issues.

+6 reintroduction efforts.
+We are currently conducting and proposing studies during interim flows to

+10 We are also proposing to collect predator population information to use as a management tool.

+11 Since the Donor Stock Collection Plan will be assessed annually we will have the opportunity to

+- 12 incorporate any new information in the annual request each year. - 13

-Hybridization-Run Separation within the San Joaquin
+14 Hybridization-Run Separation within the San Joaquin

-- 15 The Service and other Resource agencies recognize the risk of fall and spring run hybridization in - the San Joaquin River.
-The Fish Management Plan recommends installation of a separation weir as - an implementation action for the Program.
-Several studies are currently under way, utilizing the - interim flows to assess potential holding pool and spawning habitat conditions and will provide - information that will aid in identifying the appropriate placement of the separation weir.
-The risk of - 20 hybridization between the runs can be reduced through the operation of a separation weir below the - 21 spring run spawning habitat.
-However, historically both spring-run and fall-run Chinook spawned in - 22 the San Joaquin River, with spring run being the larger and more successful run.
+15 The Service and other Resource agencies recognize the risk of fall and spring run hybridization in the San Joaquin River.
+The Fish Management Plan recommends installation of a separation weir as 16 an implementation action for the Program.
+Several studies are currently under way, utilizing the 17 interim flows to assess potential holding pool and spawning habitat conditions and will provide 18 information that will aid in identifying the appropriate placement of the separation weir.
+The risk of 19 hybridization between the runs can be reduced through the operation of a separation weir below the 20 21 spring run spawning habitat.
+However, historically both spring-run and fall-run Chinook spawned in the San Joaquin River, with spring run being the larger and more successful run.
+22

-Potential Donor Stock Hybridization within the San Joaquin
+24 Potential Donor Stock Hybridization within the San Joaquin

-- 25 Currently there are no plans to segregate natural spawning between different donor spring-run stocks - in the San Joaquin River.
-The Program recognizes that spring-run donor stocks may mix on the - spawning grounds, which may add to the genetic diversity of the reintroduced population, and could - 28 provide better local adaptation through genetic diversity; as populations with low genetic diversity - are generally at a higher risk of extinction.
-The Program will plan to monitor the genetics of the - 30 successful stocks to document actual outcomes.
-However, this will not be an issue early in the - 31 reintroduction effort as all reintroduced fish will be obtained from the FRFH.
+Currently there are no plans to segregate natural spawning between different donor spring-run stocks in the San Joaquin River.
+The Program recognizes that spring-run donor stocks may mix on the spawning grounds, which may add to the genetic diversity of the reintroduced population, and could provide better local adaptation through genetic diversity; as populations with low genetic diversity are generally at a higher risk of extinction.
+The Program will plan to monitor the genetics of the successful stocks to document actual outcomes.
+However, this will not be an issue early in the reintroduction effort as all reintroduced fish will be obtained from the FRFH.

-Outmigration Effects
+33 Outmigration Effects

-- 34 The reintroduced salmon occupying the lower reaches of the San Joaquin River, where populations - of salmon of the San Joaquin/Sacramento River system are currently present, will experience the - same effects as those already existing populations.
-This includes effects in the lower San Joaquin - 37 River, the Sacramento/San Joaquin Delta, San Francisco Bay and the marine habitat off the central - 38 coast of California.
+The reintroduced salmon occupying the lower reaches of the San Joaquin River, where populations of salmon of the San Joaquin/Sacramento River system are currently present, will experience the same effects as those already existing populations.
+This includes effects in the lower San Joaquin River, the Sacramento/San Joaquin Delta, San Francisco Bay and the marine habitat off the central coast of California.

-7.4 Critical Habitat
+7.4 Critical Habitat 1

-The final ruling for Central Valley spring-run Chinook critical habitat was published February 2, 2005 (50 CFR Part 226), and includes much of the Sacramento River Valley, its tributaries and the Sacramento-San Joaquin River Delta.
-After recovery and threshold criteria have been established, the Program may request in the subsequent permits to collect donor stock from Mill Creek, Deer Creek and Butte Creek, all of which are within critical habitat units and sub-areas.
-The locations proposed for reintroduction of fish are not within critical habitat.
-Central Valley Chinook critical habitat is also considered critical habitat for Central Valley steelhead (O. mykiss).
+3 The final ruling for Central Valley spring-run Chinook critical habitat was published February 2, 4 2005 (50 CFR Part 226), and includes much of the Sacramento River Valley, its tributaries and the the Program may request in the subsequent permits to collect donor stock from Mill Creek, Deer 6